 Rural internet access is a growing concern as rural communities are far less likely to have access to reliable internet service.
+Public schools in the local district have transitioned some of their instruction to online formats, including days with inclement weather (snow days) becoming "E-Learning Days" using online instruction8.
 Fiber-optic rings can vastly improve internet service in rural areas.
 Federal internet service standards have increased, and many rural areas have not been able to maintain quality internet access.
-Carver County is resolving this issue by ensuring fiber optic internet access along higher population and employment densities along US 212.
+Carver County is resolving this issue by ensuring fiber optic internet access to residents and businesses along US 212.